Automation Quick Start¶

 The initial data is stored in managed folders.
 The datasets, Customers and Orders, are created from these folders.
 For this tutorial, we’ll assume that these folders are updated regularly.
 In such a situation, automating this workflow becomes important and even necessary.

 The Flow is now complete for the purposes of this tutorial.
 Our goal is to create that simple scenario to automate and monitor retraining of the model and identification of first-time customers.

 From the Jobs dropdown in the top navigation bar, select Scenarios.

 Name the scenario

-In Dataiku DSS, the scenario is the way to automate tasks.
-Some common tasks that can be automated are building or rebuilding datasets, models and so on.
-Different types of scenarios are covered in the reference documentation.
+In Dataiku, the scenario is the way to automate tasks.
+Some common tasks that can be automated are rebuilding datasets, retraining models, and so on.
+These tasks can be achieved with pre-defined steps or Python code, as covered in the product documentation.

 A scenario has two required components: